Microsoft Teams and Google calendar

 Further Automation

-Refer to the following to achieve "It would be nice if it were like this".
+Refer to the following to achieve "It would be great if it were like this".

 Create a Specified Meeting URL

-In such cases, try using branching according to the content of the Microsoft Teams post.
+In such cases, try using branch according to the content of the post in Microsoft Teams.

-Notify When an Event is Created in the Calendar
+Notify When a Schedule is Created in the Calendar

 Other Automation Examples Using Microsoft Teams and Google Calendar

 In addition to the flow introduced this time, you can achieve various business automations by using the APIs of Microsoft Teams and Google Calendar.
-All of them can be used with simple settings, so if you find something you're interested in, please give it a try!
+All of them can be used with simple settings, so if you find something you are interested in, please give it a try!

 Automation Example Using Microsoft Teams

-Retrieve your schedule from Google Calendar every day and notify it on Microsoft Teams
+Retrieve your schedule from Google Calendar every day and notify Microsoft Teams

-This will be particularly helpful for business people managing multiple appointments, allowing them to make better use of their time.
+This will be particularly helpful for business people managing multiple appointments, allowing them to make effective use of their time.

 Create a Folder in Google Drive for Specific Messages in Microsoft Teams